Introduction to Hospitality Law Episode Two: Operational Legal Risks & Compliance (Presented by HospitalityLawyer.com)

 Justin R. Bragiel serves as General Counsel and Legislative Director for the Texas Hotel & Lodging Association, advising the lodging industry on legal risk and legislative developments that affect day-to-day hotel operations across Texas.
 His role spans both legal counsel and government affairs, positioning him at the intersection of compliance, regulatory change, and operational decision-making for hospitality businesses.

-Live Video-Broadcast: March 30, 2026
+On-Demand: March 30, 2026

 1.5 hour CLE